hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/gcp.md

 - Cloud SQL automatically and transparently fails over to the standby zone.
-  The [GCP documentation provides more detail](https://cloud.google.com/sql/docs/postgres/high-availability) on the exact behaviour and expected impact.
+  The [GCP documentation provides more detail](https://cloud.google.com/sql/docs/postgres/high-availability) on the exact behavior and expected impact.

 - Cloud Storage is resilient to Zone failure based on its architecture.